intoxstudio/restrict-user-access/readme.txt

 It is recommended only to show titles and excerpts in these cases.

+= Restricted file is still accessible with deep link? =

+Restrict User Access does currently not support restricting deep links to files, only attachment urls.

 = User still able to edit restricted content in Admin Dashboard? =

 Capabilities and Restrictions are separate settings with different functions.
 Restrictions affect only the frontend, while capabilities work throughout the site (both Admin Dashboard and frontend).